 The original painting was started in 1988 and like “You Taught me to Fish for Tea” I reworked the painting in 2016-17.

 My attempt to paint, study and replicate indigenous art is very nieve.

 In the best way, I know how there is no way I would knowingly disrespect a people group who I dearly love.
 I study, at my own pace and these studies unmask a deeper honor toward these dear marginalized people.
-That sentiment is embedded in my borrowing their creative intelligence to partner with my western cultured photorealism painting.
+Borrowing their creative intelligence to partner with my western cultured photorealism painting is another creative expression.